jadijadi/techninjatheme/readme.txt

 View more themes from this author: http://alxmedia.se/themes/

-You can support the theme author by donating here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K54RW72RZM2HN – any amount is always appreciated.
+You can support the theme author by donating here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K54RW72RZM2HN â€“ any amount is always appreciated.

 /*  Theme License